GetDKAN/dkan/modules/dkan/dkan_harvest/README.md

 * **Overrides** will replace values from the source when you harvest.
 For instance, if you want to take responsibility for the datasets once harvested and add your agency's name as the publisher, you might add "publisher" with your agency's name as the value.
 * **Defaults**   work the same as overrides, but will only be used if the relevant field is empty in the source

+If you need to access or modify nested array values you can use this dot syntax to specify the path: key.nested_key.0.other_nested_key.
+For example if you need to override the publisher name you can set publisher.name in the first text box and the value you want to use in the second one.

 ![Add Harvest Source](images/node_add_harvest_source.png)

 If the Harvest Source type you are looking for is not available, please refer